girder/girder_worker/TRANSITION.md

 ```

 Unlike the ```Transform``` class,  classes derived from ```ResultTransform``` expect a value to be passed to the ```transform()``` method.
-In the case of a task function that returns a single value, This value is the return value of the task function.
-In the case of at ask function that returns a tuple of values,  this will be one of the positional return values (More on this later).
+In the case of a task function that returns a single value, this value is the return value of the task function.
+In the case of a task function that returns a tuple of values,  this will be one of the positional return values (More on this later).
 In the ```GirderUploadToItem``` transform we take the data and pass it on to the ```GirderClient.uploadFileToItem``` function.

 _Note_ It is best practice to return a meaningful value from a ResultTransform.transform() function.
-That value will be forwarded on to the Celery results back end,  and used in subsequent tasks in the case of celery task chaining.
+That value will be forwarded on to the Celery results back end,  and used in subsequent tasks in the case of Celery task chaining.

 To make sure the task calls this transform we must use a special keyword argument when launching the task.
 That argument is the ```girder_result_hooks```: